soniajoseph/soniajoseph/_posts/20-01-05-pruning.md

 {% include figure image_path="/assets/images/posts/dropout.png" alt="Neural net before and after dropout from Srivastava, Nitish, et al. 'Dropout: a simple way to prevent neural networks from overfitting', JMLR 2014" %}

-*This project was done as a challenge for [for.ai](for.ai), a multi-disciplinary distributed artificial intelligence research collaboration.*
+*This project was done as a challenge for [for.ai](for.ai), a multi-disciplinary distributed artificial intelligence research collaboration.
+Code on GitHub is [here](https://github.com/soniajoseph/Pruning).*

 Pruning is deleting connections in a neural net in order to improve generalization and reduce computational resources.
 Two kinds of pruning exist: weight-pruning, in which the largest weights by absolute value are set to zero; and unit-pruning, in which the smallest neurons are set to zero by a vector-wise metric like L2-norm.